Eternal Life and Everlasting Punishment:

 Existence in God Before Creation

 Before creation, all things existed in God's mind and will.
-He knew every soul before it came to be:

 Known unto God are all his works from the beginning of the world.